-Acquisitions: We will consider all purchase requests for any type of material submitted to us by any Olin community member (students, staff, and faculty).
+Acquisitions: We will consider all purchase requests for any type of material submitted to us by any Olin community member (students, staff, and faculty); however, we will not purchase xenophobic content or any materials that incite, encourage, or otherwise endorse violence, hate, or exclusion towards human beings.
 One of our most important services is our provision of course reserves books, often prohibitively expensive textbooks that we can make freely available for short borrowing periods in the library to ensure all students have fair and equitable access to the resources they need to complete their coursework.
 We conduct a biannual process of collecting lists of reserves (one for each semester), buy all requested materials, and set these aside for use on the library reserves shelf.
 Additionally, library staff engage in acquisitions processes guided by professional literature and our own ongoing mission of majorly diversifying both fiction and non-fiction collections in the Olin College Library.

 Weeding: The library follows the CREW-MUSTIE guidelines, widely accepted by the library profession, in making weeding decisions.
 This means we justify the removal of items from the collection based on their date of purchase, rate of circulation, and use as course reserves.
 Additionally, library staff rely on the knowledge of subject matter experts on faculty to determine the continued usefulness and relevance of books in their areas of study; we invite all faculty members to come in and evaluate collections with a mind to helping us keep our holdings usable and up-to-date.
 When books and other items are removed from the collection, they are almost always donated to Better World Books, a certified B corporation that resells and re-donates items, or to local public libraries that accept donations; certain items, such as outdated reference materials, cannot be donated and are recycled instead.back to top